eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 For performing Relying Party authentication, Wallet Units and Relying Party Instances SHALL support access certificates as specified in [ETSI TS 119 475] and [ETSI TS 119 411-8].

 *Note: In [ISO/IEC 18013-5], the Relying Party authentication mechanism is called mdoc reader authentication and uses an X.509 certificate.
-For [OpenID4VP], [HAIP] specifies that Client Identifier Prefix ``x509_hash`` must be used to authenticate the Relying Party; this also uses an X.509 certificate.*
+For [OpenID4VP], [HAIP] specifies that Client Identifier Prefix `x509_hash` must be used to authenticate the Relying Party.
+This mechanism also uses an X.509 certificate.*

 </div>
 </div>